 • Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding

-Preparing for surgery with a clear, complex-carb rich beverage will keep you strong and enhance your recovery.
+We have noticed that preparing for your surgery with a clear, complex-carb rich beverage will keep you strong and enhance your recovery.
 Drinking ClearFast PreOp prior to your medical procedure is a safe way to speed up recovery time, nourish your body, and reduce post-operative nausea and vomiting.
 It is available at Hometown Pharmacy on N. Sawyer Street, Oshkosh at $8 a bottle.
 The recommended dosage is one bottle the night before your surgery once you are in the fasting window, and a second bottle two hours before surgery.
-Consult with your anesthetist before taking the beverage.
-Afternoon surgery patients are encouraged to take this beverage.
+However, please get final clearance from your anesthesiologist before taking the beverage at all.

 Procedure

-Patient going under anesthesiaAnesthesia is administered during the surgical procedure.
+To begin the procedure, the anesthesiologist will administer anesthesia.
 The anesthesiologist will determine the best choice of anesthesia.
 Depending on the degree of change desired by the patient, the incision may be a traditional neck lift incision or a lateral skin displacement neck lift.

-A traditional neck lift incision often begins in the hairline at the level of the sideburn, continues down and around the ear and ends in the posterior hair.
-Fat may be sculpted or redistributed from the jowls and neck.
-The tissue underlying the neck skin is repositioned, and commonly the platysma muscle is tightened inwards.
-Skin is re-draped over the uplifted contours and excess skin is trimmed away.
-A separate incision under the chin is often necessary for liposuction of this area and for repair of the muscle.
-Sutures or skin adhesives close the incisions.
+The surgeon makes a traditional neck lift incision in the hairline at the level of the sideburn.
+Then he will continue down and around the ear, and end in the posterior hair.
+Then the surgeon may sculpt or redistribute fat from the jowls and neck.
+Next, he will reposition the tissue underlying the neck skin and tighten the platysma muscle inwards.
+He will re-drape the skin over the uplifted contours and trim excess skin.
+Then he makes a separate incision under the chin for liposuction of this area and for repair of the muscle.
+Finally, the surgeon closes the incision with sutures or skin adhesives.

-We use a new technique called lateral skin platysma displacement (LSD).
-It has a shorter recovery period and better outcomes than the conventional neck lift method, and only costs $500 more.
-The incision begins the same as a traditional neck left, but ends much deeper into the posterior hair.
-There is no submental scar because there is no incision under the chin.
-The platysma bands are tightened outwards with sutures.
-This technique skews the anatomy of the muscle, displacing it in a more lateral position and decreases the risk of recurring bands.
+Our practice uses a new technique called lateral skin platysma displacement (LSD).
+We are strong proponents of the LSD method because it has a shorter recovery period and better outcomes than the traditional neck lift method.
+Remarkably, it only costs $500 more.
+During LSD surgery, the surgeon will begin the incision in the same area as a traditional neck lift, but end it much deeper into the posterior hair.
+Additionally, there is no submental scar because the surgeon does not make an incision under the skin.
+The surgeon tightens the platysma bands outwards with sutures.
+By using this technique, the anatomy of the muscle is skewed and displaced in a more lateral position, which will decrease the risk of recurring bands.

-Incision lines are closed with sutures and perhaps skin glue.
-Sutures may be dissolving, or may need to be removed after a few days.
-Once healed, the incision lines are usually well concealed within the hairline and in the natural contours of the ear.
-The visible improvements of a neck lift appear as swelling and bruising subside.
+Dr. Janssen will close the incision lines with sutures and skin glue.
+Your sutures may be dissolvable, or you may need to come in to have them removed after a few days.
+Once they are healed, the hairline and the natural contours of your ears will conceal your incision lines.
+Additionally, the visible improvements of a neck lift appear as your swelling and bruising subside.

 Recovery

-It is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the time of healing.
-Avoid wearing any clothing that must go over the head.
-Keep the head elevated above the heart to minimize swelling and to keep the head straight (no excessive twisting or bending of the neck).
-Do not apply ice to the neck as this can compromise blood flow and result in skin death.
+It is of utmost importance that you not subject your surgical incisions to excessive force, abrasion, or motion during the time of healing.
+You must wear clothing that does not go over the head.
+We recommend you keep your head elevated above the heart to minimize swelling.
+We advise against any excessive twisting or bending of the neck.
+Also, do not apply ice to the neck as this compromises blood flow and results in skin death.
+We give all this information and more to patients in their paperwork.

-Person workingRecovery from a neck lift takes time.
-Most patients can return to work at a desk job in 5-7 days.
-Patients who are physically active will have to wait at least three weeks to resume activities.
-It takes several weeks to months for swelling to fully dissipate and up to six months for incision lines to mature.
-Life-long sun protection and a healthy lifestyle will help extend the results of the neck lift.
+Above all, recovery from a neck lift takes time.
+Most patients find themselves ready to return to work at a desk job in 5-7 days.
+Our patients who are physically active will need to wait at least three weeks to resume activities.
+It will take several weeks to months for swelling to fully dissipate, and up to six months for incision lines to mature.
+As always, life-long sun protection and a healthy lifestyle will help extend the results of your neck lift.

 Potential Risks